seanhillweb/wordpress-theme-source/README.md

-# wordpress-theme-source

-## An Introduction
+# Wordpress Theme - Source

-This is a personal reset Wordpress theme that I developed for work and projects.
+Hey there, you've found my personal project.
+This is a reset Wordpress theme that I have developed for personal projects.